HillsMakan/sydneyhillsmakan/src/content/partner/furama_darling_harbour.md

   - travel
 region: nsw
 discount_pct: 15
 discount_text: Scan the QR Code (photo below) and follow the instructions.
+(QR Code for 5% discount e-voucher.
+Stacked together with the 10% off for Furama First Members)
-comment: QR Code for 5% discount e-voucher.
-Stacked together with the 10% off for Furama First Members
+comment: ""
 ---
 Discover the perfect blend of convenience and comfort at Furama Darling Harbour Hotel, positioned amidst the vibrant energy of Sydney's CBD.